rokbenko/ai-playground/langchain-tutorials/2-TUI_LangGraph_agent_memory/README.md

 >
 > If you're looking for a persistent memory implementation for a LangGraph agent, please see the [#3 TUI for a LangGraph agent with persistent memory using PostgreSQL](https://github.com/rokbenko/ai-playground/tree/main/langchain-tutorials/3-TUI_LangGraph_agent_PostgreSQL_memory) tutorial.

-This directory has the following structure:
+This directory will have the following structure after completing the steps in the *Getting started* section:

 ```
 │   README.md